How to Choose a Bread Knife

 Serrated or Straight?

-This is personal preference but serrated bread knives were made specifically for bread.
-The edge makes it easier for you to cut through the bread so the slices are neater.
+This is personal preference, but serrated bread knives were made specifically for bread.
+The edge makes it easier for you to cut through the bread, so the slices are neater.
 Serrated knives also preserve the bread’s airiness.
-It won’t make the bread compress so you get fluffy bread slices every time.
+It won’t make the bread compress, so you get fluffy bread slices every time.
 Also, serrated edges don’t dull easily compared to straight edges.

 There are many good bread knives out there.
-Check out affordable brands like Victorinox, Dexter or Orblue.
+Check out affordable brands like Victorinox, Dexter Russel or Orblue.
 If you can spend more there are brands like Wusthof or Cuisinart.

 Browse Related Categories